TheeLuke/Canvas-Project-FabricJS/README.md

 This project will likely never be updated as it was used for my final project, for which I received a 100%.

 ## Developer
-Created by Luke Sullivan, Spring of 2023. https://www.linkedin.com/in/luke-c-sullivan/
+Created by Luke Sullivan, Fall 2023. https://www.linkedin.com/in/luke-c-sullivan/